daregay/global_ecological_footprint/README.md

 ### Motivating Questions

 * Motivating Questions
-* Which countries/regions are ecologically deficit?
+* Which countries/regions run an ecological deficit?
 * Which countries/regions have ecological reserves?
 * Is population growth correlated to a higher ecological footprint?
 * How about the relationship between GDP per capita and the countries ecological footprint?